Medicine, the way it was meant to work.

 A retainer, not a subscription.

-You pay a flat monthly membership fee.
-In return, you get a physician who knows your case inside and out — genuinely available when you need them, whose only professional obligation in your care is to you.
+You pay a flat monthly rate.
+In return, you get a physician who knows your history inside and out — genuinely available when you need them, whose only professional obligation in your care is to you.

-Think of it less like a subscription and more like a retainer: the kind of relationship you'd have with a trusted attorney who stays with your case regardless of the venue.
-There's no insurance billing, no copays, no surprise charges.
-Transparent pricing on labs and medications.
+Think of it less like a subscription and more like a retainer: the kind of relationship you'd have with a trusted attorney who works with you regardless of the venue.
 Direct access by call or text.
+A trusted advisor by your side regardless of where it takes you.
+No competing DPC practice in the region offers this level of attention.

 The specifics look different from patient to patient, because care should flex to what you actually need.
 But the principle is constant: you shouldn't lose your doctor just because the setting changed.